24 hours customer service +9779849693351

 A major highlight of the Jomsom to Dolpo trek is the opportunity to visit Shey Phoksundo Lake, one of the most beautiful lakes in Nepal.
 Nestled at 3,611 meters, this lake has no visible outlet and its deep turquoise color appears surreal against the barren cliffs and conifer forests.

-The Jomsom to Phoksundo Lake trek offers a dramatic transformation in scenery—from the arid, wind-eroded cliffs of Mustang to the alpine serenity of Phoksundo.
+The Jomsom to Phoksundo Lake trek offers a dramatic transformation in scenery—from the rain shadow area, wind eroded-cliffs of Mustang to the alpine serenity of Phoksundo.

 Restricted Area Trek in Nepal – Permits and Regulations

 The Dolpo region is classified as a restricted area trek in Nepal, meaning special trekking permits are required.
-The following permits are necessary for the Jomsom Dolpo trek:
+They are:

 1. Lower Dolpo Restricted Area Permit – USD 20 per person per week (first 7 days), USD 5 per day thereafter.